paogor/CUDA-SIPG-matrix-free/README.md

 ```

 The command `make help` shows the full list of available binaries.

-In order to build the documentation with `doxygen`
+A `Makefile` in the source root directory builds the documentation with `doxygen`

 ```
+    $ cd source-dir
     $ mkdir doc
-    $ cd source-dir
     $ make
 ```